xieweiAlex/English_Learning/words/2023/words-Jan.md

-Aphrodisiac
-Fuchsia
-tempest
-temptress
+The node is sunsetting.
+If you have sats there, please remove them to another service asap.

+Root for the underdog.
+While this does have some positives, there are drawbacks too.

+malignant narcissists.

+The typical empath personality allows an individual to accurately discern people’s emotional states just by looking at them and take appropriate action.

+**Pitchy dark**.

+**Aphrodisiac**
+**Fuchsia**
+**tempest**
+**temptress**
 metonymy
 deportation

-They are an ossified relic of the fiat state that doesn’t have the self-awareness of their declining relevance.
+They are an **ossified** **relic** of the fiat state that doesn't have the self-awareness of their **declining relevance**.

-I see what are you coming from ??
+> I see what are you coming from ??

 Sure, his wife had **silken** and **embroidered** robes and they possessed many silver **goblets** and beautiful **emeralds**, but to Marcus the true measure of his wealth was that whenever he saw someone in need of help, he could provide it.
 To be able to **hop on** a flight and show up for a friend who reached out **in a time of crisis**.